eProsima/Micro-XRCE-DDS-docs/docs/client_api.rst

     int64_t uxr_epoch_millis(uxrSession* session);

-This function returns the epoch time in milliseconds taking into account the offset computed during the time synchronization.
+This function returns the epoch time in milliseconds, taking into account the offset computed during the time synchronization.

 :session: Session structure previously initialized.